 If you need a little (or a lot) of support caring for an elderly individual in your life, a home health aide from David York Agency can provide the high-quality, personalized care to help seniors through the challenges they face in the lonely winter months.

 For more information on David York Agency’s qualified, compassionate caregivers, contact us at 718.376.7755.
-A free phone consultation can help you decide what services might be best to provide you and your loved one with the assistance you need.
+A free phone consultation can help you decide what services might be best.
+We aim to provide you and your loved one with the assistance you need.